 Amsterdam.
 Drive to Amsterdam for the Van Gogh Museum, the world’s largest holding of the artist’s works with over 200 paintings, many from brother Theo’s collection.
 (An alternative – the neighbouring Stedelijk Museum of modern art.)
-Lunch, then afternoon orchestral music at the Concertgebouw, the world-famous concert hall.
+Lunch, then an afternoon concert with Vox Luminis at the Concertgebouw, the world-famous concert hall.

 The Hague.
 Though the seat of government, Den Haag was a relative backwater until only a few generations ago.
-A walk through some of the attractive old centre leads to the Mauritshuis, a princely lakeside residence with a smallish but superb collection of Golden Age paintings, second only to the Rijksmuseum for density of masterpieces.
+A walk through some of the attractive old centre leads to the Mauritshuis, a princely lakeside residence with a smallish but superb collection of Golden Age paintings, boosted at the time of our visit by a loan from the New York Frick Collection to mark 200 years since the inauguration of the museum.
 The Kunstmuseum Den Haag (Gemeentemuseum) shows art from the later 19th century onwards including a large holding of Mondriaan.

 Amsterdam.
 Back to Amsterdam to visit to the brilliantly refurbished Rijksmuseum, principal gallery of the Netherlands.
 A tour concentrates on the paintings of Hals, Rembrandt and Vermeer, though other artists – Ruisdael, Van Goyen, de Hooch – are also studied.
 Some free time here; there is much else to see.
 Then a walk beside some of the finest canals to the Museum Van Loon, a mansion furnished as 300 years ago.